 All whitening will relapse over time.
 Studies show teeth remain whiter even 15 years after initial bleaching.
 A top-up bleach using the same trays can be achieved quickly to maintain your bright smile – often one night to every 5-7 nights of original whitening.
 Some people never relapse in shade, and smokers most frequently do.

-Can I bleach if I am pregnant?
+Can I bleach my teeth if I am pregnant?

 As there is no research on this people should not bleach their teeth while pregnant.